What Is Invoice Factoring? How Does It Work?

 With recourse factoring, the business is liable for paying the factoring company for any invoices that are left unpaid.
 This type of invoice factoring is most common because it’s less risky for the factoring companies.

 With non-recourse factoring, the factoring company takes on most of the risk associated with unpaid invoices.
-Since the invoice factoring company is assuming more risk with non-recourse factoring, they may tack on a higher factoring rate.
-Carefully consider whether the higher rate is worth the cash advance amount and compare factoring companies to see what terms they offer.
+Since non-recourse factoring causes the company to assume more risk, it may tack on a higher factoring rate or fee.
+Carefully consider whether the cash advance amount is worth the higher rate and compare factoring companies to see what terms they offer.

 Example of Invoice Factoring